nanit/eks_cli/README.md

 ## Extra Stuff

+### Creating more than a single nodegroup

+Nodegroups are created separately from the cluster.
+You can use `eks create-nodegroup` multiple times to create several nodegroups with different instance types and number of workers.
+Nodes in different nodegroups may communicate freely thanks to a shared Security Group.

 ### Authorize an IAM user to access the cluster

 `$ eks add-iam-user arn:aws:iam::XXXXXXXX:user/XXXXXXXX --cluster-name=My-EKS-Cluster --yes`

-Edits `aws-auth` configmap and updates it on EKS
+Edits `aws-auth` configmap and updates it on EKS to allow an IAM user access the cluster via `kubectl`

 ### Setting IAM policies to be attached to EKS nodes

 `$ eks set-iam-policies --cluster-name=My-EKS-Cluster --policies=AmazonS3FullAccess AmazonDynamoDBFullAccess`

-Makes sure all nodegroup instances are attached with the above policies once created
+Sets IAM policies to be attached to nodegroups once created.
+This settings does not work retro-actively - only affects future `eks create-nodegroup` commands.

 ### Routing Route53 hostnames to Kubernetes service